Sirocco route

 Location: Via Castello, 17

-The Savoy Fort, also known as 'Sa guardia de su pisu', was built between 1813 and 1815, faithfully following the design of the Savoy Royal Artillery Officer Ambrogio Capson.
+The Savoy Fort, also known by the name of 'Sa guardia de su pisu', was built between 1813 and 1815, faithfully following the design of the Officer of the Royal Artillery of Savoy Ambrose Capson.
 Its purpose was to give shelter to the soldiers and inhabitants of Sant'Antioco, threatened by the numerous incursions from the North African cities of Tunis, Algiers and Tripoli, former rulers of the Ottoman Empire.
 Beneath the fort, in the past, were the Punic walls of the ancient city of Sulky, which, in turn, had been built by partially demolishing a nuraghe.

 Listen to the podcast